Mqtth3w/library-Telegram-bot/README.md

 # 🛠️ To do
 - Search books by published date.
+- Search and add a book by title and ISBN, because sometime a request only by ISBN doesn't work even if they have the book.
 - Favorites hadling.
 - Add edition book's info.
 - Web interface.